 Depending on the scene, exposure may differ from that which would be obtained when live view is not used.
 Metering in live view is adjusted to suit the live view display, producing photographs with exposure close to what is seen in the monitor.
-In P, S, A, and M modes, exposure can be adjusted by ±5 EV in increments of 1/3 EV by rotating the command dial while keeping the M (W) button pressed.
-Note that the effects of values over +3 EV or under -3 EV can not be previewed in the monitor.
+In P, S, A, and modes, exposure can be adjusted by ±5 EV in increments of 1/3 EV by rotating the command dial while keeping the modes, exposure can be previewed in the monitor.